 Every project is different and different writers need different approaches.
 But in general, here’s how I approach a project:

-- You get in touch via email and tell me what you’re looking for.
+- You get in touch using the contact button up there next to my picture, and tell me what you’re looking for.

 - If you already have some of your project written, I’ll ask to see about ten pages and will charge you $20 an hour to read them and to give you my impression of what could or should come next.
 If you want that first reading to include line-by-line editing, the cost is $25 an hour.